filippovisconti/docs/_posts/netsec/2022-11-06-Firewalls.md

 These firewalls protect web-based applications from malicious requests.

-They use request patterns (signatures) to detect SQL injections, XSS, buffer overflow attempts, etc…
+They use request patterns (signatures) to detect SQL injections, XSS, buffer overflow attempts, etc...

 They also offer user authentication and session management.